ZMF Caldera Review and Impressions

 As always, thank you SBAF and Zach for the loaner tour.

 The Caldera is not at all what I expected from ZMF's first in-house planar.
 I've gone on record numerous times saying that the ZMF Ori (with oval pads) is probably my favorite headphone of all time -- it's neutral, impactful, timbre is pretty much perfect.
 If there are flaws to be found with it: it's not the final word on resolution, it could stand to be a little smoother in its delivery, and it can lean maybe just a bit dark.
 ZMF's most recent headphones (that I'm familiar with) tackle some of these defecits with aplomb: the Verite Closed are bassy, slap like a mother, with oodles of smooth resolution, and addictive timbral oomph; but to me it's a romantic, dramatic approach -- not particularly neutral; the Atriums are spacious, honeyed in the mid-range, gracefully detailed up high, and nicely bassy for open-backs; but it is similarly a departure from the standard, rather than an attempt to achieve a new one.
-The Caldera, it turns out, is to my ear probably the most-neutral of ZMFs recent stable -- though with some caveats.
+The Caldera, it turns out, is to my ear probably the most-neutral of ZMFs recent stable.

 The first impressions upon listening was that it was the most un-ZMF ZMFs yet -- their sound profile is actually quite effervescent, almost 'citrusy'.
-(In case that's too conniseur-y: the Calderas are 'bright' but not quite sibilant or piercing, it's just got some extra edge or textural fizziness up top.)
+(In case that's too conniseur-y: the Calderas are 'bright' but not quite sibilant or piercing, it's just got some textural fizziness up top.)
 This results in what I think are the Calderas' strongest and most apparent trait: they are absolute monsters in detail & imaging.
 Songscapes are utterly holographic, layered yet beautifully parseable.
 Textures are vivid and rendered with ultrafine clarity and precision.
 'Clarity' would be maybe the one noun I'd attribute to the Calderas -- even Youtube videos, like reviews or interviews, seem somehow extra-crisp via Calderas.
 They are airier than the VCs or Atriums, as well -- but without becoming diffuse or overly breezy.

-• Like Like x 12
+• Like Like x 15

 • Epic Epic x 1